All Episodes

 In this interview, you said there was pushback.

-Where did that push back come from?
+Where did that pushback come from?

 No, it wasn't, and that was the wrong choice of words.

-You know what it was when people discuss, not necessarily in front of the president, when people discuss, they say, Well, you know, this is gonna have maybe a harmful effect on this or on that.
+When people discuss, not necessarily in front of the president, when people discuss, they say, well, you know, this is going to have maybe a harmful effect on this or on that.

 So it was a poor choice of words.

-There wasn't anybody saying no, you shouldn't do it.
+There wasn't anybody saying, no, you shouldn't.